-The process of applying for Japan visas, including family visas, is not very complicated.
+The process of applying for Japanese visas, including family visas, is not very complicated.
 In short, you must prepare the necessary documents and submit them to the nearest Japanese embassy:

-- You must first find the nearest Japan embassy or consulate nearby.
-If there is no Japan embassy in your country, you can send your documents to the Japan embassy in neighboring countries.
+- You must first find the nearest Japanese embassy or consulate nearby.
+If there is no Japanese embassy in your country, you can send your documents to the Japanese embassy in neighboring countries.

 - Prepare the required documents based on the type of visa you want to apply for.

 - Documents must be submitted to the embassy directly or through travel agencies.
 In some cases, the embassy will ask you to provide more documents, or you may need to be interviewed.

 - The embassy will review your visa application and decide whether to grant you a visa.
 If your visa application is approved, it will be stamped in your passport.